classiebit/eventmie-pro-docs/resources/docs/3.0/introduction.md

 # Introduction

-Welcome to **Eventmie Pro** and **Eventmie Pro FullyLoaded** documentation— your gateway to the world's most advanced, flexible, scalable, secure and customizable self-hosted event management and ticketing platform.
+Welcome to **Eventmie Pro** and **Eventmie Pro FullyLoaded** documentation—your gateway to the world's most advanced, flexible, scalable, secure, and customizable self-hosted event management and ticketing platform.

 <br>
 Since our launch, we have been relentlessly innovating, releasing constant updates, and listening to our global community to make Eventmie Pro and FullyLoaded the best event platform for organizers, businesses, and educators worldwide.
+With the latest release, **AI-driven features** take center stage—empowering you to create, manage, and promote events faster and smarter than ever before.

 <br>
 Whether you're an event organizer or small/medium/large/enterprise event organization, running a global conference, a local workshop, online classes, or a multi-organizer marketplace, Eventmie Pro and FullyLoaded adapts to your needs and scales with your ambitions.
 Our mission is to empower you with total control, unlimited growth potential, and a business model that puts you first.

 <br>
-Eventmie Pro and FullyLoaded empowers you to launch, manage, and grow your event business—anywhere in the world.
+Eventmie Pro and FullyLoaded empowers you to launch, manage, and grow your event business—anywhere in the world—with the latest in **AI-powered event creation, SEO optimization, and intelligent automation**.

 ---